JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/number/float_list.rst

 Caution
 -------
-A warning pop up when you use the *Remove All* button in the node, while if you used the the *Remove All* button in the *Advanced Node Settings* the inputs will be removed without a warning.
+A warning will pop up when you use the *Remove All* button in the node, while if you used the the *Remove All* button in the *Advanced Node Settings* the inputs will be removed without a warning.

 Examples of Usage
 -----------------